BhanuUshkagula/diaster-ai-project/README.md

 ## ▶️ How to Run

-1. Install dependencies: pip install -r requriments.txt
+1. Install dependencies:
+   pip install -r requriments.txt

-2. Run the application: python app.py
+2. Run the application:
+   streamlit run app.py
+3.Requirements:
+streamlit
+spacy
+openai
+pandas

+4.Example:
+Input:"There is heavy flood in my area"
+Output:Flood
 ---

 ## 📊 Datasets Used